 Q: What do you mean by that?

 A: Well, I love what a supplement company called Health Force Superfoods is doing.
 They’ve created their own standard called “TruGanic” and they certify their products through independent third-party testing that proves the product is up to that standard of purity.
 The standard is not just process based, it’s product based.
 The product has to test clean to a high degree of purity.
 Then you know what you’re getting.
-I’d really like to see the organic movement go in that direction.
+I’d really like to see the organic movement go in that direction because, in the end, it's what's actually in the product that really matters.
 At Kai’s Virgin Vapor, we’ve modeled our own product testing after Health Force to some degree because we also test our products using an independent laboratory.
 We test for things that are specific to e-liquids such as diacetyl and diacetyl analogues, heavy metals, formaldehyde.
-If any component of our product doesn’t test clean, it goes immediately into the trash.

 Q: What laboratory do you use to do your testing?